jessicaloyola/TestCafe_Project/README.md

         >To test task cases the following command shall be executed: `npm run test-task`

+    - Project test suite consist on 5 tests
+        - As a user I should be able to create a new project with a color and add it to my favorites

+        >To test task cases the following command shall be executed: `npm run test-project`

     - Smoke test suite consist on 4 tests:
         - As a user I should be able to create a new task with today as the due date and validate it was created correctly
         - As a user I should be able to create a new project with a color and add it to my favorites